uberballo/MapGenerator/README.md

 ### [Hour reporting](https://github.com/uberballo/MapGenerator/blob/master/documentation/hour_report.md)

 ## How to use
-OpenJDK required to run the program.
+Oracle 1.8 Java is required to run the program.
-You may download the .jar file and run it by `java -jar FILENAME.jar`
+You may download the .jar file from the release tab and can be used with the command `java -jar FILENAME.jar`